-Taking the lessons from BedZED, these two cutting-edge apartment buildings in the heart of Britain’s premiere seaside resort have brought sustainable living into the mainstream and achieved commercial success
+Taking the lessons from BedZED, these two cutting-edge apartment buildings in the heart of Britain’s premier seaside resort have brought sustainable living into the mainstream and achieved commercial success

 Places should be designed for people’s joy.
 The very best urban design can make you feel weightless, as if you just know how and where to spend time without even thinking about it.
 They attract you in, consciously and subconsciously – it all feels very accidental.
 But of course it isn’t.